 Issue: WSL2 path mismatches

-Picking between the three terminal AI coding agents comes down to budget, ecosystem, and the model behaviour you prefer.
-Quick orientation if you are choosing today:
+Picking between the terminal AI coding agents comes down to budget, ecosystem, and the model behaviour you prefer:

-- Gemini CLI: free OAuth tier, 1M-token Gemini 2.5 Pro context, strong at long-document reasoning, native Google Search tool.
+- Gemini CLI: free OAuth tier (60 RPM, 1K RPD), 1M-token Gemini 2.5 Pro context, native Google Search tool, strong at long-document reasoning.

 - Claude Code: paid Pro/Max, deepest agent ecosystem (skills, hooks, MCP), best Sonnet/Opus models.
 See the Claude Code cheat sheet.